Dhanushm64/Comp-Arch-Embedded-Interview-Resources/README.md

 - Move all zeroes to the end
 - Max sub array sum - DP
 - Find K closest elements to a given value
+- Given an array with n elements, find the max and min sum of (n-1) elements- ex ip- {1,3,5,6} maxSum = 14, minsum=9
+- find the rolling average with n window size.

 ## Hashmap
 - 2 sum (return indices of 2 numbers such that they add up to a specific target)